 - Form 6-8 patties from the ground beef.
 Preheat a large skillet, and sear patties over high heat for about 3 minutes on each side until richly browned.
 Drain the fat from the patties and set them aside to cool down, then crumble into ¾ to 1 inch pieces using a fork

 - In the same skillet, over medium to medium-high heat fry bacon strips.
 Let cool down and chop into ½ - 1 inch pieces.
 Set aside

 - In the same skillet, with a little bit left-over fat from bacon, saute chopped onions and garlic over medium-high heat for about 3-4 minutes until onions are starting to get soft

 - Place beef, bacon, onions and pressed garlic into a large pot or Dutch oven.
-Add half the spices.
+Add half of the spices.
 Stir in half the beef stock, tomatoes, tomato paste and one whole jalapeno pepper, uncut and intact.
 Simmer over low heat for 1 hour.

-- Gently remove jalapeno pepper without breaking and discard.
+- Gently remove the jalapeno pepper without breaking and discard.
 Add the remaining ingredients, salt and vinegar, and continue simmering for additional 2 hours

 - Garnish with greens and shredded cheddar cheese